Olatubosun/rocksdb.docs/Write-Ahead-Log.md

 ## Overview

 Every update to RocksDB is written to two places: 1) an in-memory data structure called memtable (to be flushed to SST files later) and 2) write ahead log(WAL) on disk.
 In the event of a failure, write ahead logs can be used to completely recover the data in the memtable, which is necessary to restore the database to the original state.
-In the default configuration, RocksDB guarantees process crash consistency by fflush()ing the WAL after every user write.
+In the default configuration, RocksDB guarantees process crash consistency by flushing the WAL after every user write.

 ## Life Cycle of a WAL